DylanKojiCheslin/linearSystemSolver/README.md

 ## project specifications

+### code specifications
+all methods on the class should be purely functional all methods should have a test preventing input mutation

+### features
 takes a array of integers that conform to the augmented matrix notation find out if the systems has: no solution, one solution, infinite solutions if there is one or more solutions then define them for the user